deathworlders/online/content/books/deathworlders/chapter-01-run-little-monster.md

 nutjobs?" she sipped her beer.

 "Oh yeah.
-You can always tell the bullshitters who've convinced themselves they got taken from the ones who really did."
-Jenkins replied.
+You can always tell the bullshitters who've convinced themselves they got taken from the ones who really did," Jenkins replied.
 "The real abductees don't want to go back."

 ---